 - The price of the trash bag includes waste disposal costs.

-The scheme owned by Korea is brilliant to minimize trash and food wastage.
+The scheme owned by Korea is brilliant for minimizing trash and food wastage.
 There are many things to keep in mind while throwing the garage in Korea.
-But remember this is only for the betterment of our ecological system.
+But remember, this is only for the betterment of our ecological system.

 You may also like